ndaman/mechanicsofmaterials/docs/final/lecture37.md

 ----
 ## exam format

--   Same format as previous exams, but about twice as long (6-7 problems)
+-   Same format as previous exams, but about twice as long (7-9 problems)
 -   Equations/references provided will also be the same, with the addition of stress concentration factor charts
--   Comprehensive, weighted to new material
+-   Comprehensive, weighted (slightly) to new material

 ----
 ## content